 Property owners have no duty to protect children from obvious dangerous conditions, if a child should have appreciated the danger and avoided the risk.
 For example, property owners may not have a duty to protect children from the risks of thin ice on a pond, an above-ground pool, or climbing a tree.

 If your child has been injured on another’s property, an experienced attorney can help you recover compensation for your child’s injuries.
-Please contact a personal injury attorney at Woodruff Johnson & Evans for an initial consultation in our offices in Aurora, Chicago, or Champaign.
+Please contact a personal injury attorney at Woodruff Johnson & Evans Law Offices for an initial consultation in our offices in Aurora, Chicago, or Champaign.